andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/05-playa_del_pacifico.md

 "Okkkkk?
 Hmmmmm"

 Don't give me that shit.
+The room is $45/night, I'm not a Saudi prince.
-Leave your fucking 'tude at home and give me the key to my palace.
-Get some more Pura in your Vida.
+Leave your sour 'tude at home and give me the key to my palace.
+You need more Pura in your Vida.

-I have to say that we're talking

-I get settled in & the room has A/C!
-King of the castle king of the castle!

 I throw on my trunks and head down to the beach for a quick run.
 A quick run turns into a long run when my foot & knee that have been bothering me feel great.